England Top Euros Group But Disappoint Again In Slovenia Stalemate - UrduPoint

 England Top Euros Group But Disappoint Again In Slovenia Stalemate

-Cologne, (APP - UrduPoint / Pakistan Point News - 26th Jun, 2024) England manager Gareth Southgate was met with boos and beer cups thrown by his own fans despite his team topping Group C as Slovenia also progressed to the knockout stages of Euro 2024 thanks to a 0-0 draw in Cologne.
+England manager Gareth Southgate was met with boos and thrown beer cups by his own fans despite topping Group C as Slovenia also progressed to the knockout stages thanks to a 0-0 draw in Cologne

 The Three Lions were already assured of a place in the last 16 but can expect more criticism after failing to improve on underwhelming performances in edging past Serbia and drawing with Denmark.